Babufreeek/Monthly-Sales-Report-Generator/README.md

 - `styles.py` contains the stylings for the front end interface.
 - `runner.py` is used to run the program.
 - `helpers.py` contains additional classes for the loading pop-up and File processor for running slower processes/

+# Testing
+- 2 files containing raw data for Nov and Dec 2023 respectively are included for testing purposes.
+- Follow the usage instructions above and select either file in Step 3 to test the program’s functionality.